Family travel insurance

 Family travelling

-Whether it be a relaxing family holiday to Fiji or a cruising adventure, your trip has the potential to be a blast for everyone involved.
+Whether it be a relaxing family holiday to Fiji or a staycation, your trip has the potential to be a blast for everyone involved.
 However, like most things in travel, a large part of this success depends on your research, planning and preparation.
-Our Travel Advice is a great resource of travel tips and hacks to help you start planning your family adventure.
+Our travel guides are a great resource of travel tips and hacks to help you start planning your family adventure.

 *Terms, conditions and exclusions apply.
-Please refer to our International Comprehensive Financial Services Guide and Product Disclosure Statement or contact us at info@scti.com.au for further information.
+Please refer to each policy's Product Disclosure Statement or contact us at info@scti.com.au for further information.

 What you need to know